Essential fatty acids: definition, synthesis, functions, and foods

 Synthesis of EFAs

-It should be pointed out that all essential fatty acids are polyunsaturated molecules, but not all polyunsaturated fatty acids are essential, such as those belonging to the omega-7 and omega-9 families.
+It should be pointed out that all essential fatty acids are polyunsaturated fatty acids, but not all polyunsaturated fatty acids are essential, such as those belonging to the omega-7 and omega-9 families.

 In 1927, Herbert M. Evans and George Oswald Burr demonstrated that, despite the addition of vitamins A, D, and E to the diet, a deficiency of fat severely affected both growth and reproduction of experimental animals.
 Therefore, they suggested the presence of an essential substance in the fat that they called vitamin F.

-And in 1964, thanks to the research of Van Dorp et al. and Bergstroem et al., one of their biological functions was discovered: being the precursors for the synthesis of prostaglandins.
+And in 1964, thanks to the research of Van Dorp and Bergstroem, one of their biological functions was discovered: being the precursors for the synthesis of prostaglandins.[3][21]

-• They are structural components of cellular membranes, modulating, for example, their fluidity, particularly DHA.
+• Essential fatty acids are structural components of cellular membranes, modulating, for example, their fluidity.[20][22]

 • They are essential in the skin, especially linoleic acid in sphingolipids of the stratum corneum, where they contribute to the formation of the barrier against water loss.

-• They have a crucial role in the prevention of many diseases, particularly coronary heart disease, acting as antihypertensive, antithrombotic, and triglyceride-lowering agents.
+• They have a crucial role in the prevention of many diseases, particularly coronary heart disease.[12][16]

 Safflower oil ∼ 740